15 best knowledge management software and tools for 2023

 Notable customers: DPD, Commerzbank, Weleda, IONOS by 1&1, Deutsche Bahn

-SABIO is a knowledge sharing tool designed specifically for customer service organizations.
-The software enables a new quality of information management and provides each customer service employee with the knowledge of all departments.
+SABIO is a knowledge sharing tool specifically for customer service organizations.
+The software enables teams to collaborate efficiently and provides each customer service employee with the knowledge of all departments.

 Key knowledge management features: